top of page

 Target-decoy strategy (TDS)

-Orbitrap instruments boosted an increase in proteome coverage and protein sequence depth, and provided the level of resolution and mass accuracy, required for quantitative proteomics applications.
+Commercialized in 2005, Orbitrap mass spectrometers made available the level of resolution and mass accuracy, required for isotope-level quantitative proteomics applications.

 1. The first publications reporting ~10,000 proteins in cell lines using shotgun proteomics.